Last updated on : 11 Feb, 2026

 This exercise engages the full range of the calf muscle group.

-This exercise helps strengthen the muscles around the ankle and calf against resistance.
+This exercise may help strengthen the muscles around the ankle and calf against resistance.

-Until the symptoms of Achilles tendinitis significantly subside, you should generally avoid high-impact activities such as running, jumping, and heavy lifting.
-When you feel you are ready to resume daily exercise, start gradually, increasing the intensity by no more than 10-20% each week [1].
+During periods of lower-leg discomfort, high-impact movements such as running or jumping are commonly limited.
+When you feel you are ready to resume daily exercise, a gradual increase (often discussed as no more than 10–20% per week) is commonly recommended [1].
 If symptoms are mild, stretching may be possible in the early stages of Achilles tendinitis.

 It is always recommended that you consult your physiotherapist or physician before performing any exercises or stretching for Achilles tendinitis.
 Based on your symptoms and pain level, they can suggest an individualised recovery plan best suited for you.